Ghini/ghini.desktop/doc/use_cases-zadenbank.rst

-      Splitting a plant lets you create a database image of the plant group you just physically created, eg: it lets you subtract 30 items from the Zea mayx plant (group number one, that is the one in the jar), and create a new plant group for the same accession.
+      Splitting a plant lets you create a database image of the plant group you just physically created, eg: it lets you subtract 30 items from the Gentiana pneumonanthe plant (group number one, that is the one in the jar), and create a new plant group for the same accession.
 A good practice would be to specify as ›Location‹ for this new plant the 'out box', that is, the envelope is on its way to leave the garden.

       Don't forget to delete the temporary 'sending' ›Tag‹.